Failed Background Check After Job Offer: Employers Guide in 2023

 Steps should be taken to make sure the information provided was not included in error on the background report when negative information appears.
 Employers should also make sure the background check is in compliance with state and federal laws if it is being used as the basis to deny employment.

-What To Do if Their Background Check Failed From Inaccurate Information?
+What To Do if Their Background Check Results in a Failure Due to Inaccurate Information?

 At times, background check information may be inaccurate, and the candidate should be informed of their right to dispute information when it does appear erroneously, or when information that should not have been public record appears on a background check.